GoInterject/GoInterject.github.io/bApps/bFinancials/Localize.md

 title: Setup Client Reporting Library
 layout: custom
 keywords: [Report, Epicor, Accounts]
-description: Step by step guide on publishing custom-made reports to your company's report library in the Interject for Financials App for Epicor.
+description: Step by step guide on publishing custom-made reports to your company's report library in the Interject for Financials App for Epicor Enterprise.
 ---

-A subscription to Interject Financial - Epicor will provide a "Subscriptions" folder in the **Report Library** within the “Interject Financial Epicor” folder.
+A subscription to Interject Financial - Epicor Enterprise will provide a "Subscriptions" folder in the **Report Library** within the “Interject Financials Epicor” folder.
 The folder contains the latest versions of your transactional reports.
 A company or implementer may also choose to customize the parameters of these reports to better reflect company naming conventions.
 Following are the localization steps required to localize all transactional reports.

 > To-do